The Agentic Coding FlywheelTL;DR Edition

 Synergies

-One-command bootstrap that transforms a fresh Ubuntu VPS into a fully-configured agentic coding environment with all flywheel tools installed.
+One-command bootstrap that transforms a fresh Ubuntu VPS into a fully-configured agentic coding environment.
+CLI provides doctor (47+ health checks), update (category-specific), cheatsheet (50+ aliases), and session management.

 Why It's Useful

 Setting up a new development environment takes hours.
-ACFS does it in 30 minutes, installing 30+ tools, three AI agents, and all the flywheel tooling automatically.
+ACFS does it in 30 minutes, installing 30+ tools, three AI agents, and all flywheel tooling.
+Post-install CLI provides `acfs doctor` for health checks and `acfs update` for maintenance.

 Key Features